telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-integration-examples.md

 ---
 title: Integration Examples
 page_title: Integration Examples
-description: The article contains list with the RadFluidContentControl integration examples with other controls.
+description: The article contains a list with RadFluidContentControl examples demonstrating how to integrate it with other controls.
 slug: radfluidcontentcontrol-integration-examples
 tags: integration,tileview,samples
 published: True